hoschi/taginator/README.md

 Using `~/` as a shortcut for your home dir is ok at OSs.

+The `cwd` property must have a trailing slash so it can be removed safely from found files to make them relative paths.

 # Development

 Use nodemon to automatically restart the app: